Student Disciplinary Procedure

 - any other act or behaviour which may be reasonably interpreted as misconduct notwithstanding the lack of equivalent examples above.

 Reports of infringement of the University’s code of conduct should be submitted, in the first instance, to the relevant local authority, eg the head of school, the warden of a hall of residence, the director of the service.

 Often, the disciplinary matter will be dealt with by the local manager or a nominee on their behalf:

 - the Director of Information Services and Systems

 Student Progress deals with allegations of misconduct which arise from other areas of the University and serious disciplinary offences are always referred to Student Progress.
 If you are accused of an offence you may be interviewed - you can be accompanied to the interview by a friend / supporter.
 You will normally be asked to make a written statement and then a decision shall be determined.

 Failure to attend a disciplinary interview or provide a statement / response to alleged misconduct when requested to do so by the relevant person of authority, may result in the disablement of the student’s smartcard by Student Progress Service or in consultation with Student Progress Service by another service.
 The student shall be notified in writing that they must engage within 7 days or they shall be suspended from their degree programme until they do engage.

 Impartial advice on the disciplinary procedures may be sought from Student Progress Service.
-Assistance for students who are the subject of the procedure may be sought from the appropriate Officers of the Students’ Union, the Student Advice Centre (Students’ Union) or from a Personal Tutor.
+Assistance for students who are the subject of the procedure may be sought from the appropriate Officers of the Students’ Union, the Student Advice Centre within the Union Society or from a Personal Tutor.